-^{}Replication codes are available on the authors' webpages, e.g. here: http://tertilt.vwl.unimannheim.de/research.php.
-Previous versions were circulated in May 2020 as CEPR DP 14695 under the title "An economic model of the Covid-19 pandemic: The importance of testing and agespecific policies" and later as "An economic model of the Covid-19 pandemic with young and old agents: Behavior, testing and policies."
-Financial support from the German Research Foundation (through CRC-TR-224 (project A3) and the Gottfried Wilhelm Leibniz-Prize), the European Research Council (through ERC grant 818859), and the Generalitat of Catalonia (through the AGAUR 2020PANDE00036 Pandemies 2020 grant) is gratefully acknowledged.
+\Replication codes are available on the authors' webpages, e.g. here: http://tertilt.vwl.unimannheim.de/research.php.
+Previous versions were circulated in May 2020 as CEPR DP 14695 under the title "An economic model of the Covid-19 pandemic: The importance of testing and age-specific policies" and later as "An economic model of the Covid-19 pandemic with young and old agents: Behavior, testing and policies."
+Financial support from the German Research Foundation (through CRC-TR-224 (project A3) and the Gottfried Wilhelm Leibniz-Prize), the European Research Council (through ERC grant 818859), the Spanish Government (PID2021-126549NB-I00 and PID2020-114040RB-I00), and the Generalitat of Catalonia (AGAUR-2020PANDE00036 and 2021-SGR-00862) is gratefully acknowledged.
 We thank the editor and four referees for their excellent comments.
-We also thank Suzanne Bellue, Ursula Behresheim, Filipe Fiedler, Jan Sun and Alejandra Torres for excellent research assistance, Michele Belot for many insights and suggestions, Fernando Barros Jr, Andrew Clausen, Keith Küster, and Melissa A. Marx for insightful discussions, Daron Acemoglu, Giorgio Topa and many seminar audiences for feedback.
+We also thank Suzanne Bellue, Ursula Behresheim, Filipe Fiedler, Jan Sun, Alejandra Torres and Rafael Vetromille for excellent research assistance, Michele Belot for many insights and suggestions, Fernando Barros Jr, Andrew Clausen, Keith Küster, and Melissa A. Marx for insightful discussions, Daron Acemoglu, Andrew G. Atkeson, Giorgio Topa and many seminar audiences for feedback.
 The views expressed in this article are those of the authors and do not necessarily represent those of the Inter-American Development Bank.
-Brotherhood: Universitat de Barcelona & BEAT (email: brotherhoodluiz@gmail.com), Kircher: Cornell University, Université catholique de Louvain, University of Edinburgh, NBER, CEPR and IZA (email: pk532@cornell.edu), Santos: Inter-American Development Bank & CEPR (email: cezarsantos.econ@gmail.com), Tertilt: University of Mannheim & CEPR (email: tertilt@uni-mannheim.de).
+Brotherhood: Universitat de Barcelona & BEAT (email: brotherhoodluiz@gmail.com), Kircher: Cornell University, Université catholique de Louvain, NBER and CEPR (email: pk532@cornell.edu), Santos: Inter-American Development Bank & CEPR (email: cezarsantos.econ@gmail.com), Tertilt: University of Mannheim & CEPR (email: tertilt@uni-mannheim.de).